 Orion 9534 ED80T CF Triplet Apochromatic Refractor Telescope

-Available at Amazon
+Available at Amazon (affiliate link)

 I wrote about Celestron vs Orion, if you’re keen to compare Orion to this other common brand on the market.

 Another recommendation by Dickinson is the Celestron Nex Star 6 SE.
-The one shown below comes with a smart phone adaptor.
-This is a go-to computerized telescope, a type I cover in my article on planet-viewing from your backyard.
+The one shown below comes with a smartphone adaptor.
+This is a go-to computerized telescope, a type I cover in my article on planet viewing from your backyard.

 Celestron – NexStar 6SE Telescope

-See it at Amazon
+See it at Amazon (affiliate link)

-It is a Schmidt-Cassegrain, a catadioptric telescope, meaning it combines mirror and lens.
+It is a Schmidt-Cassegrain, a catadioptric telescope, meaning it combines a mirror and lens.
 This makes for a more compact instrument.

 Carry bag